 If you’ve heard of Portugal’s Algarve region, it’s likely to be for one reason: the beaches.
-It gets seemingly-endless sunshine, with warmer, calmer seas than elsewhere in the country.
+The area receives seemingly endless sunshine, with warmer, calmer seas compared to elsewhere in the country.

 Because of this, the area has been popular with visitors from Britain and northern Europe for many years, and coastal spots get very crowded during the peak summer season of July and August.

-Fortunately, there’s plenty to do that doesn’t require staking out a patch of sand at five in the morning.
+Fortunately, there’s plenty to do that doesn’t require staking out a patch of sand at 5 a.m.
 Here are five of the best Algarve activities away from the beaches.

 Designated as a natural park, the Ria Formosa lagoon is formed by a series of sandy barrier islands between the coast and open ocean.
 Close to Faro, these 45,000 acres of marshes and canals are a vital nesting ground for many migratory birds, with hundreds of different species visiting each year.
 It’s not unusual to spot flamingos, cranes, egrets, and many more.

-Companies offer various excursions to Ria Formosa, including kayaking, catamaran tours that visit some of the barrier islands, and guided cycling trips that get you closer to the bird action.
+Companies offer various excursions to Ria Formosa, and you can participate in kayaking, catamaran tours to some of the barrier islands, and guided cycling trips that get you closer to the bird action.
 If you’d prefer to explore on your own, there’s a long boardwalk path that lets you do just that.

-There are plenty of good restaurants beside and near the river, and a ruined castle on a hilltop you can walk up to to work off the calories afterwards.
+There are plenty of quality restaurants beside and near the river, and a ruined castle on a hilltop you can walk up to in order to work off the calories afterward.

-If your interests lie more towards shopping, keep going even further east, until you hit Vila Real de Santo Antonio.
+If your interests lie more toward shopping, keep going even further east until you hit Vila Real de Santo António.
 Sitting right across the river from Spain, it’s an attractive town, well known for its linens and kitchen equipment.

 Take a Hike